arienugroho050396/arienugroho050396/README.md

 Hi, i'm Mochammad Arie Nugroho, a passionate self taught data scientist from indonesia.
 It's fun to code something that anyone on the web can easily see.
 I also enjoy programming in Python, R and SQL because they challenge me more.
 I love it when I can finally solve a difficult problem.

 For my programming projects, I usually only upload to Github once I make significant progress.
-For markdown files, I make commits much more often.
 Feel free to create a pull request to contribute to any of my repositories.

 <img align="right" alt="Coding" width="300" src="https://c.tenor.com/NOYF3f82b_gAAAAC/programmer.gif">